 On this date in 1791, the groundbreaking for the Bethel AME Church of Philadelphia occurred.
 Mother Bethel Church (as it is called) was a stop on the Underground Railroad.
-Bethel AME is the second-oldest Black congregation (after St. Thomas AME of Philadelphia) in the country.
+Bethel AME is the second-oldest Black congregation (after St. Thomas AME of Philadelphia).

 Ben Franklin contributed money to the African Methodist Episcopal Church.
-A female Mother Bethel preacher, Jarena Lee, was one of first Black women to speak out publicly against slavery.
+A female Mother Bethel preacher, Jarena Lee, was one of the first black women to speak publicly against slavery.
 Breaking ground that day were Absalom Jones and Richard Allen.

 The Encyclopedia of African American Heritage